Jonathan-Greve/GuildWarsMapBrowser/README.md

 ## Building
 To build just clone the repository and open the .Sln in Visual Studio.
-Build in x86 mode (release or debug).
-Cannot build 64-bit.
+It's suggested to build in x86 mode. x64 was recently made possible but the executable runs slower than the 32 bit version

 ## Contributing
 See *CONTRIBUTING.MD*